nypeach/garden_journal/PROMPT.md

 ## 🔄 Continue from here

 **Where we are:** All 3 phases of Daily Entry form complete (basic fields, plant observations, photo handling).
 Data manager updated with container_size and soil_mix parameters.
-Fixed template syntax error in plant_summary_template.html (removed stray `{% endif %}` tag).
-Unified all templates (front_page, layout, plant_summary, daily_journal) with:
+Fixed template syntax error in plant_summary_template.html.
+Unified all CSS with base.css:
-- Unified green color (#22642f)
+- Unified green color (#22642f), fixed headers on all templates and forms
-- Fixed headers on all 4 static pages with "🌿 Back to Home" links (except front page)
+- Fixed headers completed on all 4 static page templates (front_page, layout, plant_summary, daily_journal) with "🌿 Back to Home" links
-- Strawberry red hover color for links (#c41e3a)
+- Fixed headers completed on 3 of 4 forms (index, add_plant, move_plant) with "❌ Cancel" links
-- Main container: 960px width for better layout
+- Gap reduction CSS added: first h2 elements pull up by -18px to reduce space after fixed header
-- Removed .muted class (using p.note everywhere)
+- Index.html enhanced with "Skip to Getting Started" and "Back to Top" navigation
-- Added table styles, fixed header CSS to base.css
+- Strawberry red hover color (#c41e3a) for all header links
 - Templates reference styles.css (copied from forms/static/base.css by html_generator.py)

 **Next steps:**